raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 [AntiPatterns]: https://en.wikipedia.org/wiki/AntiPatterns

 One famous business anti-pattern is “To Osborne yourself,” which is to pre-announce something will obsolete the thing you’re selling today, thus killing your revenue and driving you out of business because all interest in your current business ceases.

 But the [Osborne Effect] isn’t just a marketing and sales anti-pattern.
 It’s also a product management anti-pattern, **The Inner Osborne Effect**.
+Here it is in action:

 [Osborne Effect]: https://en.wikipedia.org/wiki/Osborne_effect

-Here's the Inner Osborne Effect in action.

 ---